diasjuniorr/go-quiz-api/README.md

 Now you have the API at `http://127.0.0.1:3000` providing the following endpoints:

-As of now the API offers the following endpoints:

 ## HealthCheck

 - `GET /`: Get API health status